Make Me Love You (song): Background and release

 On April 5, 2017, SM Entertainment released the deluxe edition of Taeyeon's first album My Voice, along with a music video for the title song "Make Me Love You".
 The song is described as a R&B pop song that would warm up the spring season with her charming tone and soulful vocals.
 The song was included on the setlist of Taeyeon's first Asia tours concert "Persona", taking place in Seoul (South Korea), Taipei (Taiwan), Bangkok (Thailand) and Hong Kong in May and June 2017.
 Taeyeon also performed "Make Me Love You" live in front of over 30,000 audiences at Busan Asiad Main Stadium during 2017 Asia Song Festival on September 24, 2017.

 Reception

 "Make Me Love You" debuted at number 4 on South Korea's Gaon Digital Chart for the chart issue dated April 2–8, 2017.
 It additionally peaked at number 11 on the Billboard World Digital Songs chart.

-Personnel
+Credits and personnel

 Credits are adapted from the CD booklet of My Voice (Deluxe edition).